ShaunF777/My-JavaScript-learning/README.md

 <div align="left">

-## Introduction
-Welcome to my learning repo that showcases my JavaScript projects.
+## Welcome to my learning repo!
-Using different packages to increate productivity is my aim.
+Here I showcase my JavaScript learning projects, using different packages to increase productivity & documentation quality.

 This project also demonstrates how to set up a JavaScript project with enhanced documentation and type checking using JSDoc, ESLint, and TypeScript.

+Below you will find more instructions on getting these packages to work for you.
+This process was initiated after doinf some research and reading about it [here](https://www.pullrequest.com/blog/leveraging-jsdoc-for-better-code-documentation-in-javascript/#:~:text=JSDoc%20is%20a%20documentation%20syntax,into%20a%20detailed%20documentation%20website).

 ## ESLint with JSDoc:
 - **Purpose:** Enforces consistent JSDoc comments and validates them against the code.